 We see this reflected in our passage from Hebrews.
 Right after exhorting the hearers to obey their leaders, the writer reminds them that these leaders "keep watch over you as those who must give an account" (v.
 17b).
-The expression "keep watch over" has to do with staying alert, being on the lookout for things that might deceive believers, lead them astray, or hinder them from becoming who God intends them to be in Christ.
+The Greek word translated as "keep watch over" literally means "lose sleep over."
+It captures and conveys the vigilance and alertness that leaders must maintain as they care for the flock.
+This means being on the lookout for things that might deceive believers, lead them astray, or hinder them from becoming who God intends them to be in Christ.
 The story is told about a man who observed a fellow driving a group of sheep across a field, beating the stick and urging them forward.
 The man said, "I thought shepherds led their sheep."
 And the answer came back: "I'm not the shepherd; I'm the butcher."
 Remember that deacons are called to be shepherds, to lead you toward well being, not drive you toward harm.
 A fundamental part of deacon ministry is to keep watch over your lives individually, and to look out for our life together as a congregation, ensuring that we stay faithful to the gospel, that we spread the good news of God's kingdom, that we grow and mature spiritually, and that we flourish as a community of Christ's people in our worship, our work, and our witness.